-- your dressing contains sufficient moisture you don't want to add any more through the cucumbers.
-Therefor you scrape out the seeds with the back of a spoon.
-Otherwise, the dressing will become watery.
+- Because your dressing contains sufficient moisture, remove the seeds with the back of a spoon.
+Otherwise, the tzatziki will become watery.

-- you want a nice creamy tzatziki you use Greek yogurt.
-Would you prefer a more skinny tzatziki, but with the creamy touch, then buy a low-fat yogurt, and thicken it.
-Therefore place a sieve over a bowl.
-Place a cheesecloth in the sieve and pour the yogurt in it.
-Let it drain overnight.
+- If you want a creamy tzatziki, use Greek yogurt.
+If you prefer a leaner tzatziki with the same taste, use low-fat yogurt and make it into a curd.
+How do you hang up?
+Place a sieve over a bowl.
+Place a cheesecloth in the sieve and pour the low-fat yogurt into it.
+Let this drain overnight.

-- you don't have fresh dill, you replace it with one teaspoon dried dill.
+- If you can't get hold of fresh dill (or don't have it at home), substitute one teaspoon of dried dill.

 - 3 tablespoons olive oil extra vierge